-- The SS team is investigating, in collaboration with the University of Wyoming, the use of Multilevel solvers, which will eventually get integrated into SPARC via MueLu. - The KK team will continue to work on Integration of Kokkoskernels into IFPACK2 line preconditioners as well as testing on Volta GPUs. - The AC team will be focusing on the integration of Tempus into EMPIRE-PIC. - The EA team will extend the work that was done for adjoint sensitivities to transient, full-space optimization.
+- The KK team is investigating using dynamic sizing for batched BLAS. - The SS team is continuing to investigate, in collaboration with the University of Wyoming, the use of Multilevel solvers, which will eventually get integrated into SPARC via MueLu. - The AC is continuing to work on the integration of Tempus into EMPIRE-PIC, including enabling higher order integration schemes. - The EA team is working on enabling transient full space optimization in SPARC.

-4.3.6 Enabling Time Integrators for Exascale Through SUNDIALS
+4.3.6 WBS 2.3.3.05 Enabling Time Integrators for Exascale Through SUNDIALS